team

 • explain why each lane exists (delivery, verification, specialist support)

-• include an explicit launch hint (omx team ralph N "<task>" / $team ralph N "<task>") when the plan expects Ralph to verify after team delivery
+• include an explicit launch hint (omx team N "<task>" / $team N "<task>") for the coordinated team run; mention a later separate Ralph follow-up only when genuinely needed

 • if the ideal role is unavailable, choose the closest role from the roster and say so